 You can read all about foam rolling in this post, as well as how to build your own foam roller.
 Foam rolling is a way to remove tension and connective tissue in the body known as fascia.

-Foam rolling is done similar to the way you would knead dough before baking.
-You start proximal and work distal.
-Proximal means closer to where the body part is attached to the body and distal means farther away.
+Foam rolling is done similarly to the way you would knead the dough before baking.
+You start proximal and work distally.
+Proximal means are closer to where the body part is attached to the body and distal means farther away.

 You would begin by using long slow strokes for 30 to 60 seconds.
 Once you have found a trigger point, sore spot, or tight spot you will stop and apply pressure.
 Foam rolling can be done before and after exercise.